Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/physics/introduction.rst

       Randomizes rotation.

 Dynamic
-   If enabled, only initializes particles to the wanted rotation and angular velocity and let's physics handle the rest.
+   If enabled, only initializes particles to the wanted rotation and angular velocity and let us physics handle the rest.
    Particles then change their angular velocity if they collide with other objects (like in the real world due to friction between the colliding surfaces).